Pressure plays a prominent role in driving and arresting the fluid flow from one place to another.

 After calculating the friction factor, we can find the pressure drop due to skin friction in a pipeline by substituting the ‘ f ‘ value into the pressure drop formula stated earlier.

-Second Part pressure drop due to fittings will be covered.
+In the Second Part pressure drop due to fittings will be covered.